slick/slick/src/sphinx/gettingstarted.rst

     "com.h2database" % "h2" % "1.3.166"
   )

-SLICK uses SLF4J_ for its own debug logging so you also need to add an SLF4J implementation.
+Slick uses SLF4J_ for its own debug logging so you also need to add an SLF4J implementation.
 Here we are using ``slf4j-nop`` to disable logging.
 You have to replace this with a real logging framework like Logback_ if you want to see log output.